HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/GetUUIDAndPathOfContent.md

-# Get UUID and PATH of WCM Content Objects, by Text Content, using the Command Line
+# How to get the UUID and Path of WCM content objects using a command Line

 ## Applies to